Discover White Noise for Tinnitus

 The goal of sound therapy is not to “cure tinnitus” but to reduce its impact on an individual's quality of life.
 Research consistently shows that incorporating sound treatments into everyday life activities leads to decreased tinnitus distress.
 This allows the brain to habituate to the high pitched ringing sound so that it fades into the background.

 White noise can also help with hyperacusis, an abnormal amplification of sound in the brain.
-By using white noise, you can gradually desensitize the brain and reset normal hearing levels.
+With white noise, you can gradually desensitize the brain and reset normal hearing levels.

 Habituation is a key concept in tinnitus retraining therapy (TRT), a type of therapy that combines structured sound with counseling.
 TRT is one of the most effective treatment options for people with long term tinnitus.